Caledonia Opera House: 19th century

 When Ranald McKinnon came to Caledonia in the 1830s there were very few buildings on what would become Caledonia's main street: Argyle Street.
-One of the few was a building known then as the Bryant Tavern, located on the corner of present-day Argyle Street North and Caithness Street East, where the Cornerstone Restaurant is now located.
+One of the few was a building known then as the Bryant Tavern, located on the corner of present-day Argyle Street North and Caithness Street East, where the Ye Old Squire is now located.

 In the 1850s the Bryant Tavern became known as the Roper block as a druggist with the name Roper owned the building.
 During this time the building held a variety store, the Roper drug store, and several other small shops on the main level.
 The second floor was a large opera hall used and rented for the showing of theatre performances, in addition to chataqua shows and political rallies of the day.
 The top storey of the red-brick building was used as the lodge hall for the Caledonia Masonic Lodge.